Amir Machmud: Minister of Home Affairs

 As Suharto removed Sukarno from power and replaced him as president in 1967, Amir Machmud continued as Commander of Kodam V/Jaya.
 In early 1969, Basuki, who became the Minister of Home Affairs died suddenly.
 Amir Machmud was then transferred from his position as Commander to Kodam V/Jaya to take Basuki's place as Minister of Home Affairs, a position he held until his resignation in October 1982.

 During his tenure as Minister of Home Affairs, Amir Machmud developed a reputation of being tough on government opponents and dissidents.
-This earned him the nickname of "The Bulldozer.
-He also dealt harshly with the people who had gone to prison for allegedly being involved with the PKI.
-In 1981, he ordered that the former convicts be given special supervision.
+This earned him the nickname of "The Bulldozer".

 Amir Machmud also helped strengthen Suharto's control over Indonesia.
 In 1969, he banned civil servants from being involved in politics but would encourage them to vote to Golkar in Legislative Elections as a sign of loyalty to the government.
-In 1971, Amirmachmud was influential in the formation of the Indonesian Civil Servants' Corps (KORPRI).

 Chairman of the General Elections Organization (LPU)

-In addition to being Minister of Home Affairs, Amir Machmud was also the Chairman of the General Elections Institute (LPU).
-The Legislative elections of 1971, 1977, and 1982 were held under his supervision.